friederscharpf/confluence-storage-analyzer/README.md

 4. Load page storage content
 5. Detect embedded media
 6. Detect links to attachments
-7. Analyze all file versions
+7. Analyze all attachment versions:
+   An attachment is considered used if at least one of its versions is embedded on its owning page or linked from any other page.
 8. Produce HTML + CSV reports

 ## License